jeremyhsimons/CI_PP3_DungeonEscape/README.md

 ### User Stories
 #### As a first time user...
 (1) Sign up with a username and for the game.

 (2) Have instructions on how to play the game before starting.

 (3) To have a visual representation of the dungeon where my in-game character is trapped.

-(4) For inputs (whether text or numerical) to work as expected and any erroneous inputs to be flagged by the program (5) For the program to give me feedback when I answer game questions correctly or incorrectly.
+(4) For inputs (whether text or numerical) to work as expected and any erroneous inputs to be flagged by the program.

+(5) For the program to give me feedback when I answer game questions correctly or incorrectly.

 (6) To receive a score at the end of the game that gets saved by the program in case the user returns to the game to play again.

 #### As a returning user...
 (7) Be able to log in with my username and password to beat previous scores.

 (8) To skip the instructions because the user is already familiar with them.

 (9) Play a game that is not exactly identical to the last time it was played, e.g. questions and dungeon rooms are randomly generated.

 (10) To send feedback to the site owner about the game.

 #### As the site owner...
 (11) Ensure that all data entered by the user is validated so as not to break the program/create bad user experience.

 (12) Ensure that all user actions are given feedback in the terminal so that users feel they know what to do next in the game.

 (13) To test users’ ability to solve simple arithmetic problems.

 (14) To get feedback from the users about how they found the game when they finish the game (either due to failing or completing).

 ## Technical Design